VickyYu7/SP_Cryptocurrencies_Columbia/README.md

 <strong> Folder - variable construction: </strong> <br>
 - 'Fear_Greed_Crawling.ipynb': This code shows how to web scrap the necessary crypto fear&greed index data from the official website using the provided API key.<br>
+- 'Bitcoin_Vader.ipynb': This code shows how to extract daily sentiment from tweets containing 'Bitcoin' using VADER Analysis.<br>
+- 'Bitcoin_Crash_Vader.ipynb': This code shows how to extract daily sentiment from tweets containing 'Bitcoin Crash' using VADER Analysis.<br>
 <br>

 <strong> Folder - data processing: </strong> <br>